Code-Institute-Submissions/Occasion_VideoPhoto/README.md

 # Technologies Used:

 - Codeinstitute: materials and homework and projector during the lesson.
+- Stripe: API payment system.
+- Amazon Web Services(AWS S3).
+- Heroku: is a cloud platform for deploying.
+- Postgres: is a relational database.
+- Git: is a distributed version control system.
 - Balsamiq Mockups: Sketch and make UI Design for the website.
 - HTML: by using HTML language to markup web pages in this project.
 - CSS: to perform style for the WepApp.